ReactiveCouchbase/ReactiveCouchbase-website/index.md

 # Work in progress

-ReactiveCouchbase v2 (**ReactiveStreams edition**) is currently a work in progress.
-You can build the driver on your machine to try it :
+ReactiveCouchbase v2 (**ReactiveStreams edition**) is currently under heavy development.
+There is no binary available yet, but you can build the driver on your machine to try it :

 ```sh
 git clone https://github.com/ReactiveCouchbase/reactivecouchbase-rs-core.git